The Village of Saranac Lake is settled for the first time by non-natives as a remote camp for guides and lumbermen.

 Curio - A Collection by Hilton is founded on June 2, 2014

-Replica of the original Hotel Saranac sign that towers high above downtown Saranac Lake is installed on top of the hotel.
+A replica of the original Hotel Saranac sign that towers high above downtown Saranac Lake is installed on top of the hotel.

-Hotel joins Hilton's Curio brand, a collection of nationally recognized iconic hotels.
+The hotel joins Hilton's Curio brand, a collection of nationally recognized iconic hotels.

-Grand reopening of the iconic Hotel Saranac.
+The grand reopening of the iconic Hotel Saranac.